spacecookie-is-taken/StriveFrameViewer/README.md

+# Important Note
+I am busy with school right now so I will not be able to update the viewer in the near future.
+I am still here so if anyone wants to make a PR I can accept it.

 # Strive Frame Viewer

 This is a fork of Procdox's Framebar viewer mod that allows you to see a SF6 style frame data display in training/replay mode (and only training/replay mode).
 There is no gamebanan link right now